If your looking for Needlepoint talk, visit our blog and find interesting topics and helpful tips.

 This is a small hardcover book, published by Van Nostrand Reinhold Co in 1978.
 It has 102 pages.

 This book is in very good condition, considering it's age or not.
-The dust jacket is very good, the edges are a bit bent and yellowed by age but that is to be expected, this is a good copy.
+The dust jacket is very good, the edges are a bit worn and bent.
+The pages are yellowed by age but that is to be expected, this is a good copy.

 The hard cover book inside is a rich metallic gold color.
 I have not seen another needlework book this color.
 The pages are very good, white and unmarked, the spine is tight.